Tool Introduction

 - Q: Do the keys need to be exactly the same for encryption and decryption?

-- Q: Which key lengths are supported?
+- Q: What key lengths are supported?

 - A: The Serpent algorithm officially supports 128-bit, 192-bit, and 256-bit key lengths.
 Please ensure that the key you provide meets these standards.